MirageC79/HevORT/pages/definesize.md

 layout: page
-title: "Defin the size of your HevORT"
+title: "Define the size of your HevORT"
 permalink: https://miragec79.github.io/HevORT/pages/

 # Defining the size of your HevORT